Evils-Devils/lasik/README.md

-Due to recent corporate mergers this repo has been abandoned, it has moved to https://gitlab.com/lasik/lasik/tree/master/v1
+Due to recent corporate mergers this repo has been abandoned,
+it has moved to the /v1/ directory of the repo hosted on https://gitlab.com/lasik/lasik/